Results for “child safety”

 Michigan lawmakers are advancing legislation that would limit addictive social media feeds, restrict certain AI chatbot features, and give parents more control over their children's online activity, following a California jury verdict holding Meta and Google liable for youth harm.

-April 7, 2026·Michigan Capitol·3 sources - courts
+April 7, 2026·Michigan Capitol·3 sources - politics

 Michigan Suspends Driver's Licenses Without Confirming Courts Held Required Hearings